PhoebeGaoZhen/DeepFGRN/README.md

 If you have any questions or feedback, please contact Zhen Gao (gaozhenchn@163.com)

 # Datasets
+## datasets for FGRN (GRN with both direction and regulation type) inference
 | Species   | network | sourceE     |  sourceGRN     | numG     |dimE     |numA     |numR     |
 |   :----:  |  :----:    |  :----:    |  :----:    |  :----:    |  :----:    |  :----:    |  :----:    |
 | DREAM5    | network1 | DREAM5 challenge     |  DREAM5 challenge      | 1643     |  805     |  2236     |  1776     |